2boom-ua/webntfy/README.md

 ## WebNtfy

-A simple server for sending and receiving messages, designed to efficiently handle user interactions.
-It allows users to post new messages, view existing ones, and delete messages as needed
+A simple server for sending and receiving messages.
+It allows users to post new messages, view existing messages and delete messages as needed.
+This server can work in a local network without the need for an Internet connection and does not require registration.

 ### Requirements